Who Are We?

 We build websites, databases, and data analysis pipelines, and run research projects (Create); educate and involve the CMU community in digital scholarship (Engage); and offer resources to help students, faculty, and staff in achieving digital research goals (Support).

-Our core team are often joined by library professionals with data curation, digitization, metadata, and scholarly communications expertise including using CMU's institutional repository, KiltHub.
+Along with the Data CoLab group, we are often joined by library professionals with data curation, digitization, metadata, and scholarly communications expertise including using CMU's institutional repository, KiltHub.
 Appointments are not required, but we suggest you reach out to the team member who might best answer your questions.
 We welcome students, faculty, and staff to meet with us for brief consultations on their digital projects and research.

 You can also contact us to schedule a consultation on projects, methods, and approaches outside our Open Office hours.